 As power supply and delivery are highly technical and complex issues, it is important for public power employees and policymakers to understand basic industry operations.
-This course provides a broad, non-technical overview of how the components of the electricity system function together to provide reliable and environmentally sustainable service to customers.
-The course covers generation, transmission, distribution, types of utilities and their supporting organizations, as well as electric utility industry trends and issues.
+You'll receive a broad, non-technical overview of how the components of the electricity system function together to provide reliable and environmentally sustainable service to customers.
+Learn about generation, transmission, distribution, types of utilities and their supporting organizations, as well as electric utility industry trends and issues.

-- Overview of industry participants, including investor-owned utilities, rural electric cooperatives, merchant generators, and public power utilities and their joint action agencies - Review of the electric utility regulatory structure, at the federal, state and local levels - Types of electricity generation, historical usage and new developments - Electricity transmission system, and the participants/markets for wholesale power supply - Components of the local distribution system, including substations, transformers, wires and meters - Issues and challenges impacting today's electric utility industry - Understanding the public power advantage, including local control, presence and values - Review of organizations and resources available to help public power utilities foster a culture committed to excellence in customer service
+- Overview of industry participants, including investor-owned utilities, rural electric cooperatives, merchant generators, and public power utilities and their joint action agencies - Review of the electric utility regulatory structure, at the federal, state and local levels - Types of electricity generation, historical usage and new developments - Electricity transmission system and the participants/markets for wholesale power supply - Components of the local distribution system, including substations, transformers, wires and meters - Rate challenges: recovering the costs of delivering power - Understanding the public power advantage, including local control, presence and values - Review of organizations and resources available to help public power utilities foster a culture committed to excellence in customer service

-Participants who can demonstrate knowledge of the utility industry, through work experience or coursework, may opt-out of this course.
-Contact EducationInfo@PublicPower.org for more information.
+\Participants who can demonstrate knowledge of the utility industry, through work experience or coursework, may opt-out of this course.
+Alternatively, participants can take a webinar series in place of the in-person course.
+Contact EducationInfo@ PublicPower.org for more information.